 Once that’s done, you’ll know better what will work best for you space, whether it’s a new file box or a office closet shelving system.

-For even more fantastic home office organization inspiration and advice, check out The Inspired Office’s Kacy Paide’s tips on creating—and maintaining—a tidy home office, or purchase The Inspired Office Poster packed with her office organization wisdom (see below for a sneak peak of both).
+For even more fantastic home office organization inspiration and advice, check out The Inspired Office’s Kacy Paide’s tips on creating—and maintaining—a tidy home office, or purchase The Inspired Office Poster packed with her office organization wisdom.

 We also recommend the Living Well Spending Less blog.
 On Day 11 of Ruth’s last “31 Days of Living Well & Spending Zero” series, she tackled this very topic.
-Check out her Home Office Organization Checklist here, preview below.
+Check out her Home Office Organization Checklist here.

 If you organize your office, only to find that you need more storage space than you thought, we can help!
 Give us a call at 270-441-2305 for a free quote and thoughtful answers to your office organization questions.